Mode of transport: Roadways

-Water
+Water transport

 Water transport is the process of transport that a watercraft, such as a bart, ship or sailboat, makes over a body of water, such as a sea, ocean, lake, canal, or river.
 If a boat or other vessel can successfully pass through a waterway it is known as a navigable waterway.
 The need for buoyancy unites watercraft, and makes the hull a dominant aspect of its construction, maintenance and appearance.
 When a boat is floating on the water the hull of the boat is pushing aside water where the hull now is, this is known as displacement.

 In the 1800s, the first steamboats were developed, using a steam engine to drive a paddle wheel or propeller to move the ship.
 The steam was produced using wood or coal.
 Now, most ships have an engine using a slightly refined type of petroleum called bunker fuel.
 Some ships, such as submarines, use nuclear power to produce the steam.
 Recreational or educational craft still use wind power, while some smaller craft use internal combustion engines to drive one or more propellers, or in the case of jet boats, an inboard water jet.
 In shallow draft areas, hovercraft are propelled by large pusher-prop fans.

 Although slow, modern sea transport is a highly effective method of transporting large quantities of non-perishable goods.
 Commercial vessels, nearly 35,000 in number, carried 7.4 billion tons of cargo in 2007.
 Transport by water is significantly less costly than air transport for transcontinental shipping; short sea shipping and ferries remain viable in coastal areas.

 Other modes

 Micromobility is the collective name for small electric powered vehicles.

 Pipeline transport sends goods through a pipe, most commonly liquid and gases are sent, but pneumatic tubes can also send solid capsules using compressed air.
-For example liquids/gases, any chemically stable liquid or gas can be sent through a pipeline.
+For example, liquids/gases, any chemically stable liquid or gas can be sent through a pipeline.
 Short-distance systems exist for sewage, slurry water and beer, while long-distance networks are used for petroleum and natural gas.

 Cable transport is a broad mode where vehicles are pulled by cables instead of an internal power source.
 It is most commonly used at steep gradient.
 Typical solutions include aerial tramway, elevators, escalator and ski lifts; some of these are also categorized as conveyor transport.

 Space transport is transport out of Earth's atmosphere into outer space by means of a spacecraft.
 While large amounts of research have gone into technology, it is rarely used except to put satellites into orbit, and conduct scientific experiments.
 However, people have landed on the moon, and probes have been sent to all the planets of the Solar System.

-Unmanned aerial vehicle transport (drone transport) is being used for medicine transportation in least developed countries with inadequate infrastructure by an american based start-up Zipline.
+Unmanned aerial vehicle transport (drone transport) is being used for medicine transportation in least developed countries with inadequate infrastructure.
 Amazon.com and other transportation companies are currently testing the use of unmanned aerial vehicles in parcel delivery.
 This method will allow short-range small-parcel delivery in a short time frame.